 Now, content-wise, if you’ve blogged, or follow any blogs on a regular basis, you already have a sense of what it means to podcast.
 Think about what your favorite bloggers do: they focus on a specific topic and write about it in a clear and appealing way through regularly published posts.
 You know their point of view and personality, and are familiar with their overall brand.
 All this can be applied to your podcast, too: you have to be specific, focus on telling a story, and keep your point of view at the forefront.

 Things differ, however, when it comes to the technical nitty-gritty.
-A podcasting platform with the right management tools – like Spreaker’s – must be able to handle the work required for an audio show.
+A podcasting platform with the right management tools – like Spreaker’s – must be able to handle the work required for a podcast.
 And so, to help you out, we’ve put together this easy-to-follow guide on what your podcast’s home needs.

 Give it some space

 Your podcast’s home should be a place you can trust to host all your audio files.
-Spreaker offers ample amounts of space to give you lots of breathing room no matter how you plan to parcel out your show.
-Whether it’s going to be hour-long shows daily or 20-minute updates once a week, you have enough to work with to make the best choice.
+Spreaker offers ample amounts of space to give you lots of breathing room no matter how you plan to parcel out your podcast.
+Whether it’s going to be hour-long daily podcasts or 20-minute updates once a week, you have enough to work with to make the best choice.

 Spreaker’s hosting options run the gamut between a few hours to unlimited amounts of time, according to your podcasting needs.
 Though, understanding your needs is much easier once you’ve set up an editorial plan…